sikygu/TestART/README.md

-# TestART: Automated Unit Test Generation with LLM
+# TestART:  Improving LLM-based Unit Testing via Co-evolution of Automated Generation and Repair Iteration

 TestART is an innovative coverage-driven automated unit testing framework that leverages Large Language Models (LLMs) to generate high-quality unit tests for Java code.
 The framework employs template-based code repair techniques and iterative feedback mechanisms to continuously improve test case quality and coverage.